timify/drupal-plugin/README.md

 ### Step 3

 Next, login to your drupal website as an administrator in order to install the plugin.
-In the navigation, click the menu item “Modules” then scroll down to the “Other” section and there you will find an item called "TIMIFY Widget".
-Click the checkbox under "Enable" and than click "Save configuration" .
+In the navigation, click the menu item **“Modules”** then scroll down to the “Other” section and there you will find an item called **"TIMIFY Widget"**.
+Click the checkbox under **"Enable"** and than click **"Save configuration"** .
 Now your TIMIFY booking widget is installed.

 ### Step 4

-Next to "TIMIFY Widget" click on the “Configure” button.
+Next to "TIMIFY Widget" click on the **“Configure”** button.

 ### Step 5

-Copy your booking ID from the TIMIFY Web App and paste it in "Your TIMIFY ID" field in Drupal.
-You will find your booking ID in the TIMIFY Web App at the bottom of the page “Booking buttons”  in the section “Online booking”.
+Copy your booking ID from the TIMIFY Web App and paste it in **"Your TIMIFY ID"** field in Drupal.
+You will find your booking ID in the TIMIFY Web App at the bottom of the page **“Booking buttons”**  in the section **“Online booking”**.

 ### Step 6